oven-sh/bun/docs/guides/ecosystem/express.md

 ---
-name: Build an HTTP server using Express
+name: Build an HTTP server using Express and Bun
 ---

 Express and other major Node.js HTTP libraries should work out of the box.
 Bun implements the [`node:http`](https://nodejs.org/api/http.html) and [`node:https`](https://nodejs.org/api/https.html) modules that these libraries rely on.